soumyaranjanparida/Keylogger_for_linux_using_python/README.md

 COmmand: python3 keylogger.py

-A file.log will be created in the desktop where all logs will be saved
+A file.log will be created in the desktop where all keystrokes will be saved